Care

 Tea Tree Essential Oil

-Tea tree essential oil has both antiparasitic, antibacterial, and antiseptic properties.
+Mix five drops of tea tree essential oil into shampoo.
+It has antiparasitic, antibacterial, and antiseptic properties.

 Lavender Essential Oil